mika880911/dnmp/README.md

     ```

 3. explain `config.json`
-    - `ip`: do not change or delete it, the system will maintain automatically

-    - `config_version`: modify your value same as example, you need to check your config.json format is same as example while modifying this value

-    - `php_cli_version`: php cli version inside the container

-    - `composer_version`: composer version inside the container

-    - `folders.*.enabled`: whether to use current folders mapping

-    - `folders.*.local`: which local folder needs to be mapped to the container

-    - `folders.*.container`: where should the local folder be mapped to the container

-    - `sites.*.enabled`: whether to enable the website

-    - `sites.*.domain`: site domain

-    - `sites.*.entry_point`: which folder of the container is the project entry point

-    - `sites.*.nginx_template`: which configuration to use in ./datas/templates/nginx folder

-    - `sites.*.php_fpm_version`: which PHP version should this site use

-    - `sites.*.auto_host`: whether to add host mapping

-    - `ports.*.enabled`: whether to use current port mapping

-    - `ports.*.local`: which port should be forwarded to the container

-    - `ports.*.container`: target of local port forwarding

-    - `xdebug.enabled`: whether to enable xdebug

-    - `xdebug.port`: which local port should receive xdebug data

-    - `xdebug.idekey` some ide need to use this value to listen xdebug, you can modify this value

     example
     ```json
     {
-        "ip": "",
+        // do not change or delete it, the system will maintain automatically "ip": "",

+        // modify your value same as example, you need to check your config.json format is same as example while modifying this value
         "config_version": "1.7.0",

-        "php_cli_version": "8.2",
+        // php cli version inside the container "php_cli_version": "8.2",

+        // composer version inside the container
         "composer_version": "2",

         "folders": [
             {
-                "enabled": true,
+                // whether to use current folders mapping setting "enabled": true,

-                "local": "~/Desktop/projects",
-                "container": "/var/www/projects"
+                // which local folder needs to be mapped to the container "local": "~/Desktop/projects",

+                // where should the local folder be mapped to the container "container": "/var/www/projects"
             }
         ],
         "sites": [
             {
-                "enabled": true,
+                // whether to enable the current website setting "enabled": true,

+                // site domain
                 "domain": "laravel.test",

-                "entry_point": "/var/www/projects/demo1/public",
+                // which folder of the container is the project entry point "entry_point": "/var/www/projects/demo1/public",

-                "nginx_template": "default.conf",
+                // which configuration to use in datas/templates/nginx folder "nginx_template": "default.conf",

-                "php_fpm_version": "8.2",
+                // which PHP version should this site use "php_fpm_version": "8.2",

+                // whether to add host mapping
-                "auto_host": true
+                "auto_host": true,

-            },
+                "cronjobs": [
                     {
-                "enabled": true,
+                        // whether to enable the current cronjob setting "enabled": true,

-                "domain": "wordpress.test",
-                "entry_point": "/var/www/projects/demo2",
-                "nginx_template": "default.conf",
-                "php_fpm_version": "8.2",
-                "auto_host": true
+                        // job setting
+                        "job": "* * * * * cd <entry_point>/../ && php<php_fpm_version> artisan schedule:run > /dev/null 2>&1"
                     }
                 ],
+                "supervisors": [
+                    {
+                        // whether to enable the current supervisor setting "enabled": true,

+                        // write key=value to supervisor setting
+                        "directory": "<entry_point>/../",
+                        "command": "php<php_fpm_version> artisan queue:work"
+                    }
+                ]
+            }
+        ],
         "ports": [
             {
-                "enabled": true,
+                // whether to use current port mapping setting "enabled": true,

-                "local": "80",
+                // which port should be forwarded to the container "local": "80",

+                // target of local port forwarding
                 "container": "80"
-            },
-            {
-                "enabled": true,
-                "local": "443",
-                "container": "443"
-            },
-            {
-                "enabled": true,
-                "local": "3306",
-                "container": "3306"
-            },
-            {
-                "enabled": true,
-                "local": "6379",
-                "container": "6379"
             }
         ],
         "xdebug": {
+            // whether to enable xdebug
             "enabled": true,

-            "idekey": "phpstorm",
+            // some ide need to use this value to listen xdebug, you can modify this value "idekey": "phpstorm",

-            "port": 9003
+            // which local port should receive xdebug data "port": 9003
         }
     }
     ```

+## Advance
-4. Change SSL
+### Change SSL
 By default, the system will generate self-signed certificate automatically.
-If you want to use other certificate, you can put your `ssl.crt` and `ssl.key` into the `datas/ssl/{domain} folder
+If you want to use other certificate, you can put your `ssl.crt` and `ssl.key` into the `datas/ssl/{domain}` folder

-5. Customize nginx template
+### Customize nginx template

 Considering that the site settings required by each project are not necessarily the same, if `./datas/templates/nginx/default.conf` does not meet your needs, you can create `./datas/templates/nginx/{name}.conf`, and change the value of `sites.*.template` in `./config.json` to `{name}.conf`

-6. Configuration php.ini
+### Configuration php.ini

 If you need to change php.ini setting you can change `datas/templates/php/php-cli.ini` and `datas/template/php/php-fpm.ini`

-7. Use Xdebug
+### Use Xdebug
 - vscode example (.vscode/launch.json)
     ```json
     {
         "version": "0.2.0",
         "configurations": [
             {
                 "name": "Listen for Xdebug",
                 "type": "php",
                 "request": "launch",
                 "port": 9003,
                 "pathMappings": {
                     "/var/www/projects/demo1": "${workspaceFolder}"
                 }
             },
         ]
     }
     ```

 8. stop container
     ```sh